jlko/semantic_uncertainty/README.md

 This repository contains the code necessary to reproduce the short-phrase and sentence-length experiments of the Nature submission 'Detecting Hallucinations in Large Language Models Using Semantic Entropy'.

+This repository builds on the original, now deprecated codebase for semantic uncertainty at [https://github.com/lorenzkuhn/semantic_uncertainty](https://github.com/lorenzkuhn/semantic_uncertainty).

 ## System Requirements